sumanmukherjee03/practice-and-katas/k8s/CKA/23-authentication.README.md

     ```
     The api server needs the ca.crt to verify it's client.
 Also, note it is the same ca.crt that is passed as an option
     for the kube-apiserver to verify the server certs of the etcd cluster and the kubelets.
+    The options `etcd-ca-file` and `kubelet-certificate-authority` are to verify certificates presented by the etcd server and the kubelet.
     Note how the client certificates are separate for the kube-apiserver here.

 kubelet certs